|

 The route

 On the M711 map, you will see two streams just east of Årsetsætra.
 The summer path runs up between these two streams.
-The winter route follows more or less the summer path, but adjusts for inconvenient forest.
-The skiing route runs north of - and alongside - a "scheduled" avalanche from Skårasalen.
+The winter route follows more or less the summer path, but adjusts for a cumbersome forest.
+The skiing route runs north of - and alongside - a "regular" avalanche from Skårasalen.
 In May, the avalanches have normally ended, and the route is considered safe.

 The route continues into a gully between Skårasalen and Blåhornet, and is less steep than you may think after looking at the map.
 From the upper part of this gully, you enter the main (long) hill that leads to Skårasalen summit.
 As mentioned, the summit *may* require crampons if the snow is frozen, although it can not be said to be airy.